GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

 For the purposes of this demonstration, we assume that you are using Cloud Build or manual deployment.

-When viewing each folder under `projects`, consider them as seperate repositories which will be used to deploy out each respective project.
-In the case of using Cloud Build (which is what this example is primarily based on), each folder will be placed in its own GCP cloud source repository for deployment.
-There is a README placed in each project folder which will highlight the necessary steps to achieve deployment.

-When deploying/expanding upon each project, you will find your Cloud Build pipelines being executed in `prj-c-bu3infra-pipeline`.

-The order of deployments for the machine-learning's project is as follows:

 * 1-artifact-publish
 * 2-service-catalog
 * 3-artifact-publish-repo